danielclickh/marketing-website-preview/src/engineering-resources-data/mcp-data-warehouse-everthing-you-need-to-know.md

 ## Best practices for MCP and Data Warehouse integration

 ### 1. Start with read-only access
-TODO: avoid NEVER
-Never allow chat interfaces to perform write operations on your data warehouse.
+Begin in read-only mode, do not allow chat interfaces to perform write operations on your data warehouse.
 Implement MCP servers with read-only credentials and explicitly disable INSERT, UPDATE, and DELETE operations.

 ### 2. Implement query timeouts and resource limits
 Configure aggressive query timeouts (e.g., 10-30 seconds) and resource consumption limits for MCP connections.
 This prevents runaway queries from consuming excessive warehouse resources.